-Initiative 940, modifying law regulating police use of deadly force, holds strong lead in Tuesday’s returns
+Initiative 940, modifying law regulating police use of deadly force, passes with strong support

 I-940 proponents accepted the bill, agreeing to keep the initiative off the ballot.
 But the state Supreme Court agreed with a challenger that the initiative couldn’t be modified by the Legislature and must be presented to the voters in its original form.

-If I-940 passes, lawmakers could amend it when they return for the 2019 session, although for two years that would require a two-thirds majority.
+With its passage, lawmakers can amend it when they return for the 2019 session, although for two years that would require a two-thirds majority.

-If I-940 fails, they’d need a simple majority to approve the compromise bill.

-Both sides have vowed to maintain their support for the modifications, such as clarifying that officers must provide first aid when it’s safe.
+Both sides have vowed to maintain their support for the modifications.

-Initiative 940, as written, imposes a two-part good-faith test, requiring proof that a reasonable officer would have used deadly force in the same circumstance and sincerely believed that the use of deadly force was warranted.
+I-940 requires proof that a reasonable officer would have used deadly force in the same circumstance and sincerely believed the use of deadly force was warranted.

 The compromise bill simplified the standard, asking prosecutors only to examine whether a reasonable officer would have deemed deadly force necessary to prevent death or serious physical harm to police or others if placed in the same situation.